Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Get down on the floor with your little one.
 Sing songs, talk to her and encourage her to lift her head to look at you.

 - Have a toy or mirror in front of your baby so that he is encouraged to look up.

 - Place a small rolled up towel under your baby’s chest and arms.
 This gives her more support and encouragement to lift her head and push up on her arms.

 - Several short periods each day will quickly build the strength in your baby’s head, neck, shoulders and arms.
 As your baby gets stronger, she will be able to lie happily on her tummy for longer periods.

 Infants who are given lots of tummy time during the early months of development finds out about themselves and their world much more quickly than those who do not.
 It is on their tummies that babies will develop neck, back, arm, leg and eye muscles that will enable them to gain control over their body movements and get themselves moving forward along the developmental trajectory of life.
-Watch Click here to watch our full free BabyROO video with loads of loving tummy time activities.
+Watch Click here to access our online classes with loads of loving tummy time activities.

 I’ve been following “Let’s do BabyROO” on the videos doing one every few days.
 I’ve just noticed a huge difference in bub’s abilities.
 Especially tummy time!
 They are such a great reference tool because not only do you get the activity but the ‘why’ which is so important!
 It’s not only teaching bub but teaching me to!
 I feel more confident as a new mum.
 Thank you for this great resource.
 Parent

 Dr Jane Williams (PhD, BMgt, RN(Paeds)) is the Research and Education General Manager for GymbaROO and KindyROO.
 Dr Williams is one of Australia’s leading experts on baby and child development.
 More on Dr Williams here.